Let's Save Social Security

 When Social Security was first created in 1935, it dramatically reduced poverty among the elderly.
 To this day, it remains one of the most successful programs in American history — allowing seniors to spend their golden years with dignity after a lifetime of hard work and service to the American public.

 But now, Social Security is facing mounting pressure from two converging trends: a historic wave of Baby Boomers entering retirement and a steady rise in life expectancy.
-As more Americans collect benefits for longer periods, the Social Security Trust Fund is starting to disperse benefits faster than it can collect new taxes.
+As more Americans live longer and collect more benefits, the Trust Fund now pays out faster than it can collect taxes.
 And yet, despite widespread concern, Congress remains gridlocked — because any change to the funding of Social Security requires a filibuster-proof majority in the Senate, making even bipartisan reforms procedurally out of reach.

 If we cannot increase funding to the program to match the growing number of beneficiaries, the Social Security Trust Fund will deplete, leading to reduced benefits and jeopardizing the financial security of millions of seniors.